 - Inflatable– both boards can be easily inflated and deflated at will, making them easy to store and transport

-- Have one-year limited warranty
+- Has a one-year limited warranty

 - Special connectivity- each board has its own patented technology to ensure that the inflatable water tube biscuit can be safely connected to the wake boat or jet ski.
 The Airhead Watersports G-Force has the Kwik-Connect, a one-inch diameter hole that can handle 6,000 lbs of break-strength tube ropes.
 The O’Brien Super Screamer Inflatable 70-inch Tow Tube has its own version, the Quick Connect.
 Both do the same job and can take any water sports rope rated for the number of people you are towing.